 Vision Therapy or Vision Training

 Vision therapy is all about helping a person to understand how to use their visual system more efficiently.
-Vision therapy is a process of arranging conditions for development in the visual system.
+Vision therapy is a process of arranging conditions to help trigger further development in the visual system.
 Activities are employed to help a person to be more aware of the the visual and body feedback that the brain uses to build good visual skills.
 This allows a person to judge and monitor, understand and develop the quality of their own visual performance.

 The activities used in a vision therapy program vary depending upon a number of factors which include a person’s age, developmental level and visual need.
 Most activities used in a vision therapy program are fun to do and are carried out in a game-like fashion.